boppetson/personal-website/content/posts/2021-10-27-my-first-professional-project.md

   - Design
   - Projects
 ---
 My last job was at a startup with a team of four.
 I was not an engineer, which means I worked on everything else.
-Business strategy, design, customer acquisition, and more.
+Design, business strategy, customer acquisition, and more.
 This was perfect since I could learn a variety of skills and try new disciplines.
 During this journey of personal growth, I led my first professional project start to finish and launched a product!
 Here's the story:

 ### User Research